seansoreilly/phrase-forge-groq-gen/README.md

 **Music Passphrase** is a modern web application built to generate secure, memorable passphrases using AI technology.
 This project leverages the Groq API to create human-readable passphrases based on user-provided music artist names and keywords.

+This project is enhanced with **Task Master AI** for intelligent project management and development workflow optimization.

 ### 🎯 Core Functionality

 - **Music Artist-based Generation**: Users input music artist names to generate contextually relevant passphrases.